webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 Since the iframe and the communication would had failed from any non trusted source.
 If we are from a trusted source as described in 2.2, it is safe to assume that we are a legitimate relying party to the SSO system.

-This is where the non blocking JavaScript module finish its lifecycle.
+This is where the non blocking [[#JavaScript shared module: Detect and start automatically a session]] finish its lifecycle.
 Upon detecting an object that has <tt>hasSession: true</tt> AND a 64 character long string for <tt>sessionToken</tt>, it MUST send an Ajax POST to the local web application <tt>callbackUri</tt> with the token.

 NOTE: This is know to bring a problem.
 The isussue is that if we use an unaltered sessionToken as the sole proof, anybody could know this and hijack a session on the relying party.
 This needs to be improved.